surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.17.0-dev.1 =
+= 8.17.0-dev.2 =

-(2020/12/09) Fixed Schema SearchResultsPage markup to use the search query for 'mentions' property values.
+(2020/12/09) Fixed canonical and sharing URL pagination.
+Fixed Schema SearchResultsPage markup to use the search query.

 = 8.16.0 =